LANDIS-II-Foundation/Extension-NECN-Succession/docs/index.md

 # What is the NECN Succession Extension?

-The NECN Succession extension was designed to provide total ecosystem accounting of Carbon and Nitrogen and to allow species to respond dynamically to a changing climate via establishment and growth.
+The Net Ecosystem Carbon and Nitrogen (NECN) Succession extension was designed to provide total ecosystem accounting of Carbon and Nitrogen and to allow species to respond dynamically to a changing climate via establishment and growth.
 NECN calculates how cohorts grow, reproduce, age, and die.
 Dead biomass is tracked over time, divided into four pools:  surface wood, soil wood (dead coarse roots), surface litter (dead leaves), and soil litter (dead fine roots).
 In addition, three principle soil pools:  fast (soil organic matter (SOM) 1), slow (SOM2), and passive (SOM3) are simulated, following the Century soil model.

 # Recent Additions